MichelBoucey/hs-static-bin/ReadMe.md

 ## 1. Goal

 Get easily Haskell static binaries through an adhoc Docker container without never to have to login into it.
-The Haskell binary artefact is delivered on the local host with the right ownership.
+The Haskell binary artifact is delivered on the local host with the right ownership.

 It should be usable in a CI/CD process (not yet tested).